voronokKita/alpaca-chan/Development History.md

 1st half of the day: <br>
 I wrote all the tests for the navbar of all the apps. <br>
 This is where I finished writing the tests, for now.
 But I will still read the django documentation on testing, maybe I will get some new ideas.

+2nd half of the day: <br>
+Some small tests optimization.
+Special reduced logger configuration for tests. <br>